tej-jeenu/SmartAlarmClock/README.md

 pyserial (for serial communication)
 Arduino with attached sensors for temperature/humidity (optional but required if you want to read real data).
 Kasa SmartPlugs or other Kasa devices (optional but required if you want to control power devices).
-Installing Dependencies
-If you have a requirements file, you can install everything with:

-nginx
-Copy
-Edit
-pip install -r requirements.txt
-Otherwise, install needed packages individually, for example:

-nginx
-Copy
-Edit
-pip install tkcalendar python-kasa pywhatkit pyautogui keyboard pyserial numpy Make sure any hardware components (Arduino, sensors, Kasa devices) are set up and accessible on the same network (for Kasa) and correct COM port (for Arduino).

 Usage
 Set Up the Database